emmahyde/thinking-patterns/README.md

 ```

 ### 8. Scientific Method - React Performance Hypothesis
+#### User Prompt
+> "Our product list page in React is very slow, with a 2-second delay on filtering.
+I've observed in DevTools that all 500+ items are re-rendering on every filter change.
+I have a hypothesis that using `React.memo` and `useMemo` will solve this.
+Can you help me structure this as a formal experiment to test my hypothesis?"

 ```typescript
 // Testing hypothesis about React re-render optimization const response = await mcp.callTool("scientific_method", {